 The South Africa men's team is ranked 44th in the International Ice Hockey Federation World Ranking.
-The South African and

-Egyptian teams battled each other in the final group stage game of the African Hockey Road to Tokyo 2020 competition.
-The Egyptians had four penalty corners at the end of the first guarter, but the South African defence managed to repel all four.
-On the edge of half-time, though the Egyptians did take the lead and reacted first after a rebound and finished into the bottom corner.
+The South African and Egyptian teams battled each other in the final group stage game of the African Hockey Road to Tokyo 2020 competition in August 2019.
+The Egyptians had four penalty corners at the end of the first quarter, but the South African defence managed to repel all four.
+On the edge of halftime, though the Egyptians did take the lead and reacted first after a rebound and finished into the bottom corner.
 The end result secured the title for South Africa and the African Hockey a spot at the Tokyo Olympics.

 The African Hockey Road to Tokyo 2020 final positions were:

-· Position one: South Africa.
+- Position one: South Africa.

-Position two: Eavpt.
+- Position two: Egypt.

-· Position three: Ghana.
+- · Position three: Ghana.

-· Position four: Zimbabwe.
+- · Position four: Zimbabwe.

-· Position five: Kenva.
+- · Position five: Kenya.

-· Position six: Namibia.
+- Position six: Namibia.